Seattle-Computing-Resourcing/scr-learning/learning/cpp/vectors.md

+# Vector

-A **vector** is similar to an [[Array]] that can change its size.
+A **vector** is similar to an [array](https://learningseattlecr.vercel.app/learning/cpp/arrays) that can change its size.
 It is also known as a resizable or dynamic array due to its resizable nature.

 Similar to an array, vectors are zero-indexed, and access to elements is the exact same as array access.